-The most significant items affecting comparability were the positive profit impact of \leq 46.1 million resulting from the change in the consolidation method of Kesko Senukai; the negative \leq 2.5 million profit impact of changes in the store site network in Sweden; the \leq 6.4 million sales gain from the divestment of machinery trade operations in the Baltics, completed on 31 March 2020, the \leq 5.2 million costs related to corporate restructuring, and the \leq 10.4 million costs related to the discontinuation of The Athlete's Foot and Kookenkä chains in the leisure trade.
-Items related to structural arrangements are presented on the following lines in the consolidated income statement: materials and services (\leq -0.6 million), change in inventory (\leq -1.1 million), other operating income (\leq 46.1 million), employee benefit expenses (\leq -5.0 million), depreciation, amortisation and impairment charges (\leq -0.3 million), and other operating expenses (\leq -9.4 million).
+The most significant items affecting comparability were the positive profit impact of ≤ 46.1 million resulting from the change in the consolidation method of Kesko Senukai; the negative ≤ 2.5 million profit impact of changes in the store site network in Sweden; the ≤ 6.4 million sales gain from the divestment of machinery trade operations in the Baltics, completed on 31 March 2020, the ≤ 5.2 million costs related to corporate restructuring, and the ≤ 10.4 million costs related to the discontinuation of The Athlete's Foot and Kookenkä chains in the leisure trade.
+Items related to structural arrangements are presented on the following lines in the consolidated income statement: materials and services (≤ -0.6 million), change in inventory (≤ -1.1 million), other operating income (≤ 46.1 million), employee benefit expenses (≤ -5.0 million), depreciation, amortisation and impairment charges (≤ -0.3 million), depreciation, amortisation and impairment charges for right-of-use assets (≤ -6.7 million), and other operating expenses (≤ -9.4 million).

-In 2019, the most significant items affecting comparability were the $\[\in \]$ 7.8 million costs related to the divestment of Onninen's HEPAC contractor business in the building and technical trade in Sweden, the $\[\in \]$ 4.3 million costs related to acquisitions, and the net $\[\in \]$ 4.8 million items related to the subsidiary consolidation of Kruunuvuoren Satama Oy.
-Items related to structural arrangements are presented on the following lines in the consolidated income statement: materials and services ($\[\in \]$ 6.4 million), change in inventory ($\[\in \]$ 6.5.2 million), other operating income ($\[\in \]$ 6.9 million), employee benefit expenses ($\[\in \]$ 6.5.5 million), depreciation, amortisation and impairment charges ($\[\in \]$ 6.3.6 million), depreciation, amortisation and impairment charges for right-of-use assets ($\[\in \]$ 3.4 million), and other operating expenses ($\[\in \]$ 6.7.2 million).
+In 2019, the most significant items affecting comparability were the \notin 7.8 million costs related to the divestment of Onninen's HEPAC contractor business in the building and technical trade in Sweden, the \notin 4.3 million costs related to acquisitions, and the net \notin +4.8 million items related to the subsidiary consolidation of Kruunuvuoren Satama Oy.
+Items related to structural arrangements are presented on the following lines in the consolidated income statement: materials and services (\notin -0.4 million), change in inventory (\notin -5.2 million), other operating income (\notin 0.9 million), employee benefit expenses (\notin -5.5 million), depreciation, amortisation and impairment charges (\notin -3.6 million), and other operating expenses (\notin -7.2 million).